George Will: Criticism of Republican politicians

 While identified with conservative politics, Will has criticized a number of individuals and policies associated with the Republican Party and American conservatism.
 He was among the first to oppose President George W. Bush's nomination of Harriet Miers to the United States Supreme Court.

 Will was hawkish in the run-up to the invasion of Iraq in 2003, and he expressed reservations about Bush administration Iraq policies.
 He eventually criticized what he said was an unrealistically optimistic set of political scenarios.
 In March 2006, in a column written in the aftermath of the apparently sectarian bombing of the Askariya Shrine in Samarra, Will challenged the Bush administration—and U.S. government representatives in Iraq—to be more honest about the difficulties the United States faced in rebuilding and maintaining order within Iraq, comparing the White House's rhetoric unfavorably to that of Winston Churchill during the early years of World War II.
 Will described the optimistic assessments delivered from the Bush administration as the "rhetoric of unreality."
 He criticized the Bush Iraq policy, and broader White House and congressional foreign and domestic policy making, in his keynote address for the Cato Institute's 2006 Milton Friedman Prize dinner.

 Will was also a harsh and early critic of both Sarah Palin and John McCain's 2008 election campaign.
 He criticized Palin's understanding of the role of the Vice President and her qualifications for that role.
 In late 2011, as the 2012 Republican Party presidential primaries approached, Will said that frontrunner Newt Gingrich "embodies almost everything disagreeable about modern Washington", and described him as "the classic rental politician".
 In a 2013 interview with Reason writers Nick Gillespie and Matt Welch, Will said his views have gradually but steadily become more libertarian.

 Will criticized Donald Trump several times during Trump's 2016 presidential campaign, calling him a "one-man Todd Akin", and urged conservative voters to "help him lose 50 states—condign punishment for his comprehensive disdain for conservative essentials."
 In turn, Trump criticized Will and brought attention to the fact that his wife Mari Maseng Will was an advisor to Scott Walker's presidential campaign.
 Will criticized Trump again, saying Trump was a bigger threat than Hillary Clinton.
 In June 2016, citing his disapproval of Trump, Will told journalist Nicholas Ballasy in an interview that he had left the Republican Party and was registered as an unaffiliated voter.

 In June 2019, Will asserted that the Republican Party had become a cult.
-In July 2020, Will announced he would vote for Joe Biden in the 2020 U.S. presidential election.
+Will supported Joe Biden in the 2020 U.S. presidential election, and Kamala Harris in the 2024 United States presidential election.